graphhopper/jsprit/README.md

 jsprit
 ======
 jsprit is a java based, open source toolkit for solving rich <a href="http://en.wikipedia.org/wiki/Travelling_salesman_problem" target="_blank">traveling salesman</a> (TSP) and <a href="http://neo.lcc.uma.es/vrp/vehicle-routing-problem/" target="_blank">vehicle routing problems</a> (VRP).
-It is lightweight, flexible and easy-to-use, and based on a single <a href="http://www.sciencedirect.com/science/article/pii/S0021999199964136" target="_blank">meta-heuristic</a> currently solving
+It is lightweight, flexible and easy-to-use, and based on a single <a href="http://www.sciencedirect.com/science/article/pii/S0021999199964136" target="_blank">all-purpose meta-heuristic</a> currently solving
 - Capacitated VRP
 - Multiple Depot VRP
 - VRP with Time Windows